Heat-Pump Water Heaters

 Who makes them?

 Today, it may be more to the point to ask, “Who doesn’t make a heat-pump water heater?”
 In 2012, Holladay could only find five manufacturers (AirGenerate, General Electric, Stiebel Eltron, A.O.
 Smith, and Rheem).
-When he revisited that question last year, the manufacturers’ list had become a labyrinth of branding and re-branding.
+When he revisited that question six years later, the manufacturers’ list had become a labyrinth of branding and re-branding.
 There are even more new models today.

 A.O.
 Smith, for example, sold its Voltex water heater under the A.O.
 Smith label but also sold re-labeled heat-pump water heaters under nine other brand names.
 Rheem had three sizes to offer under its own label, but also sold heat-pump water heaters under two other labels, Ruud and Richmond.